Information around what Royal Holloway Sport are doing to keep users safe can be found in our FAQs.

-1.3 The Centre: Active Lifestyle & Sports Activity operating from the Centre’s locations on College premises being the Fitness Suite, Sports Centre, Nobles Field, Margret Young pitches/courts, East Fields, Founders Tennis courts, Treatment Rooms, Kingswood Squash/Tennis courts.
-Meeting Rooms, Changing Rooms and Founders Field
+1.1 The Centre: Active Lifestyle & Sports Activity operating from the Centre’s locations on College premises being the Fitness Suite, Sports Centre, Nobles Field, Margret Young pitches/courts, East Field, Founders Tennis courts, Treatment Rooms, Kingswood Squash/Tennis courts, Meeting Rooms, Changing Rooms, Founders Field, Jane Holloway Studio

-1.4 Centre Manager: the Sports Facilities Manager of the Centre or their nominee.
+1.2 Centre Manager: the Sports Facilities Managers of the Centre or their nominee.

-1.5 Duty Manager: the College manager on duty at the relevant location.
+1.3 Duty Officer: the centre officer on duty at the relevant location.

-1.6 Facilities: the premises, equipment and other facilities of the Centre.
+1.4 Facilities: the premises, equipment, and other facilities of the Centre.

-1.9 Member: a User who has membership of the Centre by currently paying an annual or monthly fee for use of some or all of the Facilities.
+1.7 Member: a User who has membership of the Centre by currently paying an annual, termly or monthly fee for use of some or all of the Facilities.

 1.11 Special Users: children, vulnerable adults or Users with disabilities (see section 7).

-1.12 College: Royal Holloway, University of London (of which the Centre is a part).
+1.12 College: Royal Holloway and Bedford New College, known as Royal Holloway, University of London (of which the Centre is a part).